JamalColaire/Hex-Encoder-Decoder/README.md

 # Hex Encoder / Decoder
-A program that uses **concealment, safe guarding and retrieval** for private information.
+A program that uses **concealment, safe guarding and retrieval** for private user information.